runsy/eraz/README.md

 Register your loots in an easy way.
 Period.

+You can create a "user.lua" file with your loots definitions.

 ## Edit the merchants

 Hold the special key (aux) and rightclick the merchantz.
 It requires the server priv.